spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   To print information to the screeen about the x = 10, y = 20, z = 35 spaxel the parameter string value is '10 20 35'.

 .. _offsets:
-The offset file is an ASDF formated file : <https://asdf-standard.readthedocs.io/>`_ stands for "Advanced Scientific Data.
-For each input file in the spec3 assocation used to build the IFU cubes, an ra and dec offset, in arc seconds, is provided.
+The offset file is an ASDF formated file :`<https://asdf-standard.readthedocs.io/>`_ stands for "Advanced Scientific Data.
+For each input file in the spec3 assocation used to build the IFU cubes, there is a corresponding  right ascension  and declination offset, given arc seconds.
 Below is an example of how to make an ASDF offset file.
-It is assumed the user has determined the offsets to apply for each file.
+It is assumed the user has determined the offsets to apply the data in each file.
 The offsets are stored in a python dictionary, `offsets`.
 The items of this dictionary are `filenames`, `raoffset` and `decoffset`.
-The  cube_building code is expects this dictionary to hold the information for storing the file names and the associated ra and dec offsets.
+The  IFU cube building code  expects this dictionary to hold the information for storing the file names and the associated ra and dec offsets.
+The file names should not contain the directory path.

-It is assumed there exists a list of files, ra and dec offsets that are feed to this routine.
+It is assumed there exists a list of files, ra and dec offsets that are feed to this method.
 The ra and dec offsets provided in arcseconds.
-The cube_building code will apply the ra offsets after multiplying by the  cos(crval2), where crval2 is the declination center of the IFU cube.
+The cube building code will apply the ra offsets after dividing by  cos(crval2), where crval2 is the declination center of the IFU cube.
-`num` is the number of files.
+Below `num` is the number of files.
-y

 import asdf
 offsets = {}
 offsets['filename'] = []
 offsets['raoffset'] = []
 offsets['decoffset'] = []
 for i in range(num):
     offsets['filename'].append(file[i])
     offsets['raoffset'].append(ra_center1[i])
     offsets['decoffset'].append(dec_center1[i])